If you're looking to add an extra layer of privacy online, you've probably come across the words VPN and proxy.

 From a security perspective, proxy servers are generally less safe than VPNs.
 While they’re great for anonymous web browsing and bypassing geo-restrictions, they won’t encrypt your data as it’s sent to another server and can be vulnerable to cyber attacks.
 The proxy server owner may also be able to see your data (and even your ISP address) as it’s not encrypted.

 While encryption is definitely a good thing, the time it takes to encrypt internet traffic between your device and a remote server may result in a slower connection.
-The location of the VPN server can also hamper performance, but premium services tend to solve these issues.
+The location of the VPN server can also hamper performance, but premium services tend to solve these issues and if it feels like a concern, we'd recommend that you obtain the services of the fastest VPN you can.

 When compared to proxies, VPNs often pack more features.
 Things like an integrated kill switch, worldwide servers, DNS leak protection and operating system-level security mean they’re more powerful than proxies.